 Travel Mistake #8: Don’t Forget to Read the Laws of the Country You are Going to

 Remember to check for any things that you are not allowed to do by the laws of each country you are traveling to.
 Here are some things to watch out for. some countries don’t allow drinking alcohol on the street, while others do.
 Even if your destination is considered safe, don’t walk alone after dark.
-When travelling, read the reviews of the hotel or Airbnb before booking it and don’t get a ride with unauthorized drivers to stay safe.
+When traveling, read the reviews of the hotel or Airbnb before booking it and don’t get a ride with unauthorized drivers to stay safe.
 When wandering the streets of an unknown city, don’t forget that you could end up in a bad neighborhood.
 While nothing bad will probably happen, be always aware of your surroundings.

 Travel Mistake #9: Check the Dress-Code Norms of the Place You Are Going